xaviguasch/codewars-katas-collection/03-fundamentals--6-kyu/notes-6kyu.md

 n012 - **Simple Pig Latin** DIDN'T SOLVE IT ON FIRST TRY, an edge case that needed Regex.
 Solved the main functionality, though

 n013 - **Your order, please** DIDN'T SOLVE IT ON FIRST TRY, re-do it again.
 Quite tricky!
 Don't use Regex

+n015 - **Is Integer Array** DIDN'T SOLVE IT ON FIRST TRY, main solution is to confusing, check the alternative ones.